List of Persona 4 characters: Tohru Adachi

 In Persona 4 Golden, Adachi is added as one of the new Social Links the player can build, initially represented by The Jester (道化師, Dōkeshi); at the game's climax, the player has the option of pursuing Adachi as the main culprit, which changes the Social Link name to The Hunger, or in the Japanese version The Lust (欲望, Yokubō) of the Thoth Tarot, or the player can assist Adachi in destroying evidence and allowing him to escape, maxing out the Jester Arcana and resulting in the new "Accomplice" ending.

 Adachi makes a non-playable appearance in the arcade version of Persona 4 Arena Ultimax and was subsequently released as a downloadable content (DLC) character for the initial console versions.
 During a routine questioning, Sho possesses the detective in charge of Adachi's investigation and uses him to rescue Adachi from prison, throwing him back into the TV world to help him destroy the world by collecting persona fragments and using them to release Hino-Kagutsuchi, a malevolent and powerful avatar of death.
 He ends up in a Tartarus-esque version of Yasogami High School, meets Yu and company, and pays lip-service to Sho while secretly working to stop his plan.

 Adachi eventually makes his move to destroy the crystallized Persona fragment that Sho had captured.
 He manages to crack the crystal, but is severely beaten by Sho after the latter uses his borrowed power to within an inch of his life until Yu intervenes.
 Despite being former enemies, Adachi and Yu team up to defeat Sho and Hino-Kagutsuchi, and with the world saved, Adachi returns to his cell and is peacefully visited by his old friend, Ryotaro Dojima.

 Adachi is portrayed by Masami Ito in the stage play.

+In September 2026, it was revealed that Bosch would return as Adachi, making him the only original cast member to return as their original character.
+Bosch previously also voiced Yu Narukami until 2020.